Book fairs in South Africa: Kimberley Book Fair

 Kimberley was home to such literary greats as writer, politician and translator Sol Plaatje and Afrikaans poet Ingrid Jonker.
 It is also the home of InkSwordPublishers, the only independent, black-owned publishing house in the Northern Cape.
-Aiminng to re-establish the town's role in the South African literature, the annual Kimberley Book Fair was launched in September 2016 by Sabata-Mpho Mokae and Ricky Groenwald.
+Aiming to re-establish the town's role in the South African literature, the annual Kimberley Book Fair was launched in September 2016 by Sabata-Mpho Mokae and Ricky Groenwald.
 The literary festival was hosted by the Earth Art Writers Guild, an NPO that aims to grow the writing and reading communities in the Northern Cape and at the Sol Plaatje University.

 The book fair was launched as a platform to share work and encourage collaborations between writers and poets from around the country.
 Local residents were urged to attend and network with the special guests and participate in discussions centred on the culture of reading in the community.
 Aspiring writers in the search for publishing and writing advice enjoyed creative writing and publishing workshops that focused on introducing them to the world of Poetry, Fiction and Non-Fiction.

 Another aim of the Kimberley Book Fair is to highlight these issues from an African perspective rooted in South Africa's history of censorship.
 South Africa has a long history of suppressing voices that stood for equality and against the Apartheid regime's corruption.
 Many books and writers were banned from the country.